vsbuffalo/scythe/README.md

 ## Notes

+Included in this distribution are two fasta files containing sequences that we've observed as frequent contaminants at the 3'-ends of Illumina reads, that we interpret to come from adapter sequences.
+We are in no way passing on sequence information from Illumina, Inc., and we make no claims about the accuracy or identity of the sequences in "3primeContam_old.fa" and "3primeContam_new.fa" ...
+USE AT YOUR OWN RISK!
-If you are multiplexing samples using "in-line" barcodes (nucleotides added to one or the other Solexa adapter sequence), you will need to prepend the reverse-complement of the barcode to one or both of the adapter sequences in "solexaAdapters_original.fa" (depending on whether barcodes were added to one or both adapter).
-If you are multiplexing samples using Illumina's TruSeq adapter, you should replace the text "[barcode]" in "illuminaAdapter_TruSeq.fa" with the 6 bp sequence found in the filenames of reads demultiplexed by Illumina's pipeline, e.g.:
+If you are multiplexing samples using "in-line" barcodes (nucleotides added to one or the other Solexa adapter sequence), you will need to prepend the reverse-complement of the barcode to one or both of the adapter sequences in "3primeContam_old.fa" (depending on whether barcodes were added to one or both adapter).
+If you are multiplexing samples using Illumina's TruSeq adapter, you should replace the text "[barcode]" in "3primeContam_new.fa" with the 6 bp sequence found in the filenames of reads demultiplexed by Illumina's pipeline, e.g.:
 FOO_ACAGTG_L006_R1_001.fastq.gz
 ...
 ACAGTG is how the barcode will appear within the adapter sequence